-Drugs that fight bacteria or viruses.
+The second option for uveitis treatment is getting relief from drugs that fight bacteria or viruses.
 If uveitis is caused by an infection, your doctor may prescribe antibiotics, antiviral medications or other medicines, with or without corticosteroids, to bring the infection under control.

 Vitrectomy.
 Surgery to remove some of the vitreous in your eye (vitrectomy) may be necessary to manage the condition.